MihirSharma15/appteamtakehomeF24/README.md

 ##### Error handling -
 Status code inform the frontend about bad requests such as invalid dates.
-I think Status codes>>> since they are known by most people
+I think Status codes>>> since they are known by most people.

 Created with <3 by Mihir Sharma